Best Smart Home Devices Under $100 in 2026: 10 Picks That Actually Work

 TP-Link Kasa Smart Plug EP10 — $15 (Best Budget Smart Plug)

-A smart plug converts any dumb appliance into a smart one.
-Plug in a lamp, coffee maker, or fan — then control it by voice or schedule.
-The Kasa EP10 works with Alexa, Google, and HomeKit.
-At $15 (or $35 for a 4-pack), it’s the lowest cost-per-automation point on this list.
-Energy monitoring tells you exactly what each device costs per month — which is itself a useful data point.
+A smart plug is brilliant because it converts any dumb appliance into a smart one.
+Just plug in a lamp, coffee maker, or fan — then you can control it by voice or schedule.
+The Kasa EP10 works seamlessly with Alexa, Google, and HomeKit.
+At $15 (or $35 for a 4-pack), it’s the lowest cost-per-automation point on this entire list.
+Plus, the energy monitoring tells you exactly what each device costs per month — which is a really useful data point in itself.

 Lutron Caseta Smart Switch — $59 (Best Smart Switch)

-Unlike smart bulbs that require the light to stay switched on, the Caseta switch replaces your wall switch entirely.
-Anyone in the household can use it normally without breaking your automations.
-Works with Alexa, Google, Apple HomeKit, and Samsung SmartThings.
-Requires a neutral wire in most installations — check before buying.
+Unlike smart bulbs that need the light to stay switched on at the wall, the Caseta switch replaces your wall switch entirely.
+This means anyone in the household can use it normally without messing up your automations.
+It works with Alexa, Google, Apple HomeKit, and Samsung SmartThings.
+Just a heads up: it usually requires a neutral wire in most installations, so check that before you buy.

 Smart Lighting — Biggest Impact on Daily Life